 People with process addictions also have increased emotional regulation difficulties and are at high risk for experiencing depression and anxiety.
 Individuals with gaming addictions after reporting social distance and isolation in most sectors of their life.

 Excessive video gameplay is often used as an escape from reality.
 Video games offer endless fantasy and fun and the opportunity for individuals to live in a completely different world and function as a different person.
-Not unlike any other addiction, video gameplay can become an unhealthy coping mechanism to help individuals escape the discomfort and symptoms of deeper, underlying conditions.
+Like other addictions, video gameplay can become an unhealthy coping mechanism to help individuals escape the discomfort and symptoms of deeper, underlying conditions.

-If someone you know is struggling with a video game addiction it can be difficult to know what to do.
-It may be beneficial for you to contact an interventionist or other local treatment provider to have the individual’s symptoms assessed and come up with a treatment plan that works best for your loved one and the family’s needs.
-There are impatient and outpatient treatments available for both adults and adolescents.
-If you would like more information on resources near you call heather Fisher Recovery Services today.
+If someone you know is struggling with a video game addiction, it can be challenging to know what to do.
+It may be beneficial for you to contact an interventionist or other local treatment provider to have the individual’s symptoms assessed and develop a treatment plan that works best for your loved one and the family’s needs.
+There are inpatient and outpatient treatments available for both adults and adolescents.
+If you would like more information on resources near you, call heather Fisher Recovery Services today.